 This sauce is quite thick to start with but do not be alarmed!
 It will have the perfect consistency once the pies are cooked (the asparagus will release moisture as it’s cooking).

-How to make mini chicken pot pies with asparagus: step-by-step
+How to make mini chicken asparagus pies: step-by-step

-1.To make the sauce in a saucepan heat up the butter, add the flour and quickly whisk until well combined and smooth.
+1.To make the sauce in a saucepan melt the butter, add the flour and quickly whisk until well combined and smooth.

 2. Add half of the milk, increase the heat and whisk until the sauce thickens.
-Add the rest of the milk and continue cooking and whisking until the sauces starts bubbling up.
-Remove from the heat, add the fromage frais, mustard, onion granules, salt and pepper and whisk until smooth.
+Add the rest of the milk, stock cube, thyme and continue cooking and whisking until the sauce starts bubbling up.
+Remove from the heat, add the fromage frais, mustard, salt and pepper and whisk until smooth.

 Once you’ve shredded the chicken, prepared the asparagus, made the sauce and prepared the pastry you are 5 minutes away from completing your recipe.

-3. Combine the sauce with the meat and asparagus and stir well.
+3. Combine the sauce with the meat, asparagus and petits pois and stir well.

 4. Spoon the mixture into your mini pie dishes, filling almost though not quite up to the top.